 RHEA is a database of biochemical reactions, initially populated

-Its motivations and specification can be found in the
+Its motivations and initial specification can be found in the

 IntEnz documentation web site.